 All restaurants want to grow their profit, but not all of them do.
-According to the 2018 Restaurant Success Report, 38% of restaurants that were open in 2016 did not grow their profits in 2017.
+According to the 2019 Restaurant Success Report, 25% of restaurants found their profits decreased or roughly stayed the same in 2018.

 Below are the 10 Restaurant Commandments – taken from insights highlighted in the report – to help your restaurant grow profits.
 Print it out and tack it up in the back office to motivate your team to succeed!